lab11/nrf5x-base/devices/tcmp441/README.md

 Sets a block of pixels 8x8 to on (1) or off (0).
 The 400x300 display has been split up into 50x37 chunks.
 Your x and y values should be between those respective values.

 * ```void tcmp441_insertBigPixelGrid(int width, int height, uint8_t grid[height][width], int xcoord, int ycoord)```
-This function is a combination of setBlock and insertPixelGrid.
+This function is a combination of tcmp441_setBlock and tcmp441_insertPixelGrid.

 * ```void tcmp441_writeCharacterAtLocation(char character, int xcoord, int ycoord, uint8_t scale)``` Writes a character at a given location with a given scale.